scg-unibe-ch/ese2018/README.md

 # Project organization

-Sstudents/participants will be divided into small groups (each group will have roughly 3-4 students).
+Students/participants will be divided into small groups (each group will have roughly 3-4 students).
 Each group will build the software independently.
 One student from each group will act as a Product Owner (PO), to which we will release the requirements.
 PO will then describe the reqirements to his/her fellow developers.

 The total duration for the project is 12 weeks.
 First 4 weeks will be given to learn technologies and clear concepts, also to start developing.
 The project will be developed as a series of **features**.
-For the next 8 weeks, every 2 weeks we will release requirements for one feature.
-As a result, total 5 features will be built at the end of the project.
+Project will have three milestones, at each milestone we will evaluate and retrospect the progress made.
+Total 8 features will be built by students, out of which one will be a surprise feature by students.
+The team with best surprise feature will win a gift from us!

+# Technologies

+The web application will be built as a REST API serving JSON data, and an independant frontend that consumes and displays JSON data.
+For the frontend of the application we will be using [Angular](https://angular.io/) version 6 and [Angular Material](https://material.angular.io/) for styling.
+For the REST API backend we will be using [Express](https://expressjs.com/).
+A project scaffolding for the project and how to use it can be found [here (put scaffolding link here)]().